woodpecker-ci/woodpecker/docs/docs/20-usage/20-workflow-syntax.md

 For more details check the [volumes docs](./70-volumes.md).

-### `detach`

-Woodpecker gives the ability to detach steps to run them in background until the workflow finishes.

-For more details check the [service docs](./60-services.md#detachment).

 ### `directory`

 Using `directory`, you can set a subdirectory of your repository or an absolute path inside the Docker container in which your commands will run.